sketch-hq/sketch-assistants/packages/cli/README.md

 #### `--assistant`

 Optionally supply a custom Assistant to use on the files.
 This is an Assistant defined entirely in JSON.
-Assistants to extend, as well as a custom configuration of object can be supplied.
+Assistants to extend as well as a configuration object can be supplied.

 ```sh
 sketch-assistants --assistant=./assistant.json "./path/to/file.sketch"